-Council Officers can provide a property map showing the different vegetation communities that were once present.
+Council's Sustainable Land Management Officer can provide a property map showing the different vegetation communities that were once present.
 A list of common plant species tailored to suit the conditions on your property can also be developed upon request.